-ACSM reserves the right to audit at least 10% of all exam candidates who received a passing score.
-Candidates who received a passing score on any ACSM certification exam in the previous month may be audited to verify that all eligibility requirements have been met (for example, official final degree transcript, CPR/AED/BLS/ACLS/First Aid).
-If contacted in this regard, candidates must provide requested within 30 days of receiving the request by ACSM.
+Candidates who received a passing score on any ACSM certification exam in the previous month may be audited to verify current CPR certification.
+If contacted in this regard, candidates must provide documentation of their current CPR status within 30 days of the request by ACSM.